Confessions of a Queen

 Confessions of a Queen is a 1925 American silent drama film directed by Victor Sjöström based upon a novel by Alphonse Daudet, Les Rois en Exil.
 Only an incomplete print of the film survives.

 The film's sets were designed by the art director James Basevi.

 Plot

-The King of Illyris (Lewis Stone) marries a neighboring princess (Alice Terry), who finds out he has a mistress, Sephora (Helena D'Algy).
-Revolted, she turns to Prince Alexei (John Bowers) for friendship.
+The King of Illyris marries a neighboring princess, who finds out he has a mistress, Sephora.
+Revolted, she turns to Prince Alexei for friendship.
 Turmoil increases as a revolution demands the abdication of the King and the Queen opposes this decision.